 Before you can overcome this barrier, you’ll need to first assess what you have.
 We’ll walk you through this in Step Four.
 Then we’ll help you find the optimal storage solutions that will serve you now and in the future.

 Creative Barrier: Organization

-Tip: Hang tight.
-More to come in step four.
+Our Solution: Hang tight.
+More to come in Step Four.

 We have deep expertise here—enough to make it a whole step of the Journey!
 We will share all our best practices for long lasting organization in step four.